Pediatric critical care medicine fellowship

 All fellows participate in the following:

-• Lecture series on Tuesdays and Fridays from noon to 1 pm and every other Wednesday from noon to 1 pm - core critical care series, topic reviews, board review and multi-disciplinary cases conferences
+• Weekly lecture series on Tuesdays from 1 - 3 pm: core critical care series, topic reviews, board review and multi-disciplinary cases conferences

 • Monthly divisional quality/safety meeting